jcm-1/sg3_4-reverse/README.md

 BatchSend_WithGUI.py: Requires Python3 and pySerial
 Python with TKInter GUI that allows the user to send a series of pages from a previouisly fetched file to a SpectraGen

-## Scripts To Do
+## Scripts To Do/Plans
-WXWrite - needs to be converted to python for cross platform support WXProcessor - a script
+WXWrite - needs to be converted to python for cross platform support
+WXProcessor - a script that can receive piped weather data, format it, and stream it to the Spectragen.
+Useful for integration into other toolchains.
+SendProcessor - a script that can receive piped page data, format it, and stream it to the Spectragen.
+Useful for integration into other toolchains.
+FetchProcessor - a script that can receive piped fetch commands, format them, and stream them to the SpectraGen, then save the result to file or pipe it elsewhere.
+Useful for integration into other toolchains.
+PageEditor - Allow creation of pages directly on a computer, or editing pages you've downloaded from a SpectraGen.

+According to the user manual, The SpectraGen has other functions to allow downloading other state data, like page sequencing, etc. Needs to be reverse engineered.

 # Super Nerdy Assembly File Stuff: